WyrnCael/RaspControl/README.md

 # RaspControl

-SSH controls for OSMC in Raspberry pi 2.
+Android application with SSH controls for OSMC in Raspberry Pi.

 # Funciones actuales
 - Añadir ip.